 The site consists of three paddocks irrigated with solid set sprinklers.
-After talks with the farmer the audit focused on the smaller 4.4ha paddock as the current system is failing to deliver enough water for optimum irrigation.
-Catch can data from the Distribution Uniformity (DU) test showed a current of DU 14 per cent and a Co-efficient of Uniformity (CU) 44 per cent, with the target CU being 80 per cent.
+After talking with the farmer the audit focused on the smaller 4.4ha paddock as the current system is failing to deliver enough water for optimum irrigation.
+Catch can data from the Distribution Uniformity (DU) test showed 14% and a Coefficient of Uniformity (CU) of 44%, with the target CU being 80%.

-The audit recommended to replace and relocate the pump with a new motor and Variable Speed Drive (VSD) to increase pressure delivery, while reducing the mainline length and replacing the sprinklers.
+The audit recommended replacing and relocate the pump with a new motor and Variable Speed Drive (VSD) to increase pressure delivery while reducing the mainline length and replacing the sprinklers.
 Two separate pump and sprinkler options were explored, a breakdown of the cost for each system includes:

 ||7025 Option 18.5kW Motor

 |Energy consumption existing mainline shortened and new pump (kWh)

 |Energy consumption new and shortened 150mm PVC mainline and new pump (kWh)

 |Cost Savings including productivity gains and increased energy costs ($)